C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 7 Measure of success of salvage operations.

-Double Insurance: 2+ policies issued on behalf of 1 insurable interest,
+Double Insurance: 2+ policies issued on behalf of 1 insurable interest, and

-both Insurers pay for 50% of claim.
+Insurers pay for 50% of claim.
 Can occur in 2 ways:

-1 Purposely: Rare; sometimes a bank refuses to accept policy unless
+1 Purposely: Rare; sometimes a bank refuses to accept policy unless provided by

 2 Inadvertently: Sometimes an agent will purchase coverage and principle

 already has coverage.
-Both Insurers return 50% of unearned premium
+Both Insurers return 50% of unearned premium in

-in event of loss.
+event of loss.

 Subrogation: After a claim has been settled and paid, the Insurer is entitled to place himself in the position of the Insured, to the extent of acquiring the Insured’s rights & remedies in respect of the loss.
 This prevents Insured from collecting for his loss twice, and reduces the total cost of the claim.
 The Insurer will sue a responsible party in the Insured’s name for the loss/damage up to the amount of the settlement.
 The Insured must not relinquish any rights that he may have against other parties.